interactive-pioneers/iptools/README.md

-# iptools-jquery
+# iptools

-Collection of jQuery Bower components of Interactive Pioneers.
+Collection of JavaScript components by Interactive Pioneers.

 ## Components